buddhist-uni/buddhist-uni.github.io/_data/README.txt

 The accesstoinsight, dhammatalks and suttafriends json files are reformatted versions of the json data embedded here: https://github.com/thesunshade/citation-helper/tree/main/src/webSites
 DhammaTalks will regularly add new content so that file needs periodic manual syncing.

+Note that (for now) the SuttaCentral Blurb Data and Citation Helper Data are currently only being used by the Python importers in the `scripts` directory and are not used by Jekyll.

 Google Drive
 ------------
 The drive_folders.json file is a manually maintained map of links to the folders on drive behind each published and planned tag.